Pictured above: Britney Spears during her hit Planet Hollywood show, Piece of Me.

 Pictured above: The announcement ceremony for the Vegas Golden Knights.

 Hockey fans all over Las Vegas are cheering today for the brand new, official Las Vegas NHL team!
 Our local Vegas Golden Knights were granted the honor of being the first major professional sports franchise, and the conversation has already been opened up about a football team (potentially the Oakland Raiders being renamed to the Vegas Raiders) joining the ranks.

 This new addition to Vegas‘ impressive repertoire of entertainment options could potentially bring in a considerable amount of tourism and travel business.
 With the buzz around who they’ll begin drafting already at an all-time high, NHL fans across the nation are already waiting on the edge of their seat to find out where the Vegas Golden Knights will go from here.

 Pictured above: The Las Vegas Strip at night.

 Not everything that happens in Vegas needs to stay in Vegas.
-In fact, Vegas is ranked as one of the best cities in the United States to fall in love.
-That could help explain why Valentine’s Day is a big deal in the city – nightclubs, restaurants, and even the Fremont Street experience get in on providing their clientele the best romantic deal they can.
+In fact, Las Vegas is ranked as one of the best cities in the United States to fall in love.
+That could help explain why Valentine’s Day is a big deal in the city – Las Vegas nightclubs, popular restaurants, and even the Fremont Street experience get in on providing their clientele the best romantic deal they can.

 - The High Roller is one of the most striking features of the modern Las Vegas Strip experience.
 The massive ferris wheel offers private cars for you and your honey, or package options with open bar as you get the best views of Las Vegas.